salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * **Required: App Endpoint (Tenant-Specific Endpoint)** -- Passing the SDK's configuration an App Endpoint value is now required.
 See [Configuration Requirements]({{ site.baseurl }}/get-started/apple.html#configuration_requirements) for details.

 * **In-App Messaging** -- In-App Messaging (IAM) affords customized in-app experiences for delivering relevant, personalized messages to users of your app.
 Without relying on push notifications being enabled, Marketing Cloud customers can create engaging full-screen, modal or banner messages for delivery to your application and presentation while your users are interacting with your application.
+See [In-App Messaging]({{ site.baseurl }}/in-app-message/in-app-messaging.html) for more.

 * **Application Badging Override** -- The SDK now offers a configuration value to allow for full application control of app badge value.
 See [Application Badging]({{ site.baseurl }}/application-badging/application-badging.html) for details.